-Irene Karongo HUNDLEBY PhD Student, Department of Music at University of Otago, New Zealand Administrative areas: Malaita (Solomon Islands), Solomon Islands Places: Melanesia Keywords: Epistemology, Ethics, Indigenous Epistemology, Cultural Heritage, Music, Dance, Song, Organology
+Irene Karongo HUNDLEBY PhD Student, Department of Music at University of Otago, New Zealand Administrative areas: Malaita (Solomon Islands), Solomon Islands Places: Melanesia Keywords: Epistemology, Ethics, Indigenous Epistemology, Cultural Heritage, Music, Dance, Song / Dance, Organology

 Silja KLEPP Professor, Institute of Geography at Kiel University, Germany Administrative areas: Fiji, Kiribati Places: Micronesia, Polynesia Keywords: Climate Change, Colonial Discourse, Cutural Change, Eco-anthropology, Environment, Epistemology, Governance, Labour Mobility, Legal Pluralism, Neo-Colonialism

 Denis MONNERIE Professor emeritus, Laboratoire LinCS UMR 7069 CNRS Université de Strasbourg at Université de Strasbourg, France Administrative areas: New Caledonia, Solomon Islands Keywords: Kinship, Language, Ceremonial discourse, Names and Naming, Performance, Political Anthropology, Resilience, Ritual Studies, Social Change, Society